AppertaFoundation/proposed-apperta-repo-management/README.md

 ### Responsibilities of Apperta

-1. Apperta **WILL** maintain a simple list or directory of such supported apps and components; their respective subdomain URLs; and appropriate documentation so as to make a demonstration interaction possible.
+1. Apperta **MUST** maintain a simple list or directory of such supported apps and/or components with links to the Maintainer's repository, project documentation, and URLs for demonstration purposes.

-1. Apperta **MAY** download code snapshots from the originators' repository at the point of completion of a project or at any other time, in order to protect their investment in development of projects.

-1. Apperta **MAY** fork a code repository from the originators' repository at the point of completion of a project or at any other time, in order to protect their investment in development of projects.
+1. Apperta **MUST** have a fork, clone, replica or snapshot of any/all code repositories at the point of completion of a project.

-1. In exceptional circumstances, variations to this policy may be discussed and agreed by the Apperta Board, for individual projects.

-## Definitions
+### Definitions
 * Apperta - "The Apperta Foundation CIC"
-* Originators - "The individual, group of individuals, organisation, company, or other institution from which the original open source project was created"
+* Maintainers - "The individual, group of individuals, organisation, company, or other institution from which the original open source project was created"
 * VCS - [A component of software configuration management, version control, also known as revision control or source control](https://en.wikipedia.org/wiki/Version_control)

+### Variations
+1. From time to time the Apperta Board may update this policy.

 ## Resources
 * [Exemplar text for repositories regarding reasonable expectations of the community for project and product support](https://github.com/ethercis/ethercis#productproject-support)